Avikam03/cs486/README.md

 #### Policy and Policy Optimization

-Function that returns action given state
+Policy is a function that returns an action given a state

 $$\pi(s_t) = a_t$$

 **Key Assumption**: Assumes states are fully observable (has ALL possible information needed to make decision).
 This is hard to pull off in practice.
 Example: Tesla FSD is unlikely to have literally *all* information it needs.
 It works with partially observable states.

-Our goal is to find the best possible policy – one that gives us the *best* results.
+Our goal is to find the best possible policy – one that gives us the best results.
 How do we evaluate how good a policy is though?
 How do we optimize our policy?
 We can do this by computing expected utility

 **Expected Utility** is given by